TemporaryAccount2722/jobsity-challenge/README.md

 I've developed a REST API to receive and store the data on a PostgreSQL database on-demand.

 ## REST API
-The REST API consist of 3 routes: one to send data to be stored, and two to get some specifc information from the database (weekly average number of trips for an area, defined either by a bounding given by coordinates or by a region), as requested
+The REST API consist of 3 routes: one to send data to be stored, and two to get some specifc information from the database (weekly average number of trips for an area, defined either by a bounding given by coordinates or by a region), as requested.

+The overall architecture consists of: API Gateway, 3 Lambda Functions (one for each route) and a PostgreSQL on RDS.
+The functions code for the functions can be found at the functions folder here on git, meanwhile the table ddl is located at the database folder.

+The API's endpoint is: https://djc2qulcbe.execute-api.us-east-1.amazonaws.com/v1

+All requests made to the API need to contain a credential key sent as a header "x-api-key".
+The credential key will be included in the email sent to Jobsity, alongside the credentials to access the AWS account.

 #### POST /trips